 "My burden for ministry is discipleship," says Mark.
 He desires that students will own their own faith and pursue spiritual growth, not just look to adults to do the “spiritual” work.
 He particularly enjoys meeting with students one-on-one to share Scripture with them.

-Mark dabbles in music and photography, loves the outdoors, and enjoys any and all time spent with his wife and sons (Elijah & Gabriel).
+Mark dabbles in music and photography, loves the outdoors, and enjoys any and all time spent with his wife and three sons (Elijah, Gabriel, and Roman).

 James and Kristen were married in 1991 and currently live in Lebanon, OH.
 They have seven children: Kaity (Luke), Josiah, Jake, Abby, Evvy, Josh, and Jovan.